 "Policy" refers to the "Whistle-Blower Policy".

-“Whistle Blower” is an employee or group of employees who make a Protected Disclosure under this Policy and also referred in this Policy as the complainant.
+"Whistle Blower" is an employee or group of employees or the stakeholders having business relationship with the company who discloses or demonstrates an evidence of an unethical activity or any conduct that may constitute breach of the Company's Code of Conduct or Group Values and make a Protected Disclosure under this Policy and also referred in this Policy as the complainant.

-Whistle Blowers provide initial information based on a reasonable belief that an alleged wrongful conduct has occurred.
+a) Whistle Blowers provide initial information based on a reasonable belief that an alleged wrongful conduct has occurred.
 The motivation of a whistle-blower is irrelevant to the consideration of the validity of the allegations.
-However, the intentional filing of a false report, whether orally or in writing, is itself considered an improper activity, which the Committee has the right to act upon.
+However, the intentional filing of a false report, is itself considered an improper activity, which the Committee has the right to act upon.

-The identity of the Whistle Blower will not be disclosed except where required under the law or for the purpose of the investigation.
-Should, however, the Whistle Blower self-disclose his or her identity, there will no longer be an obligation not to disclose the Whistle Blower’s identity.
+e) The identity of the Whistle Blower shall not be disclosed except where required under the law or for the purpose of the investigation.

-This Policy may not be used as a defence by an employee against whom an adverse personnel action has been taken for legitimate reasons or cause under Company rules and policies.
-It shall not be a violation of this policy to take adverse personnel action against an employee, whose conduct or performance warrants that action, separate and apart from that employee making a disclosure.
+g) This Policy may not be used as a defence by an employee against whom an adverse personal action has been taken for legitimate reasons or cause under Company rules and policies.
+It shall not be a violation of this policy to take adverse personal action against an employee, whose conduct or performance warrants that action, separate and apart from that employee making a disclosure.

 To ensure that this Policy is adhered to, and to ensure that the concern will be acted upon seriously, the Company will:

 - Ensure that the Whistle Blower is protected and not victimised for doing so.
 Protection under this policy would not mean protection from disciplinary/legal action arising out of false allegations made by the Whistle Blower knowing it to be false or with a mala fide intention.
 While it will be ensured that genuine Whistle Blowers are accorded complete protection from any kind of unfair treatment as herein set out, any abuse of this protection will warrant disciplinary / legal action.